-Another approach advocated in the field, which also involves establishing convergent validity, is to relate the bias measures directly to downstream harms \shortcite{blodgett_language_2020}: e.g., toxicity in text generation or classifications based on stereotypes.
-After all, models that are more biased (according to the bias measures) should also act in ways that humans perceive as more biased and less fair compared to models that the measure judges as less biased.
-Researchers should consider a broad range of possible ways in which such harms may occur: \shortciteauthor{barocas2017problem} \citeyear{barocas2017problem}, for example, argue that it is just as important to consider \emph{representational harms} --- where a social group is represented in a less favorable or demeaning way, or is even not recognized at all --- as it is the \emph{allocative harms} of a system, where resources and opportunities are distributed unfairly.
+Another approach advocated in the field, which also involves establishing convergent validity, is to relate the bias measures directly to downstream harms \shortcite{blodgett_language_2020} like toxicity in text generation or classifications based on stereotypes.
+We would expect that models that are more biased (according to the bias measures) also lead to downstream behaviour that humans perceive as more harmful biased and less fair compared to models that the measure judges as less biased.
+There is a broad range of possible ways in which such harms may occur: \shortciteauthor{barocas2017problem} \citeyear{barocas2017problem}, for example, argue that it is just as important to consider \emph{representational harms} --- where a social group is represented in a less favorable or demeaning way, or is even not recognized at all --- as it is to consider the \emph{allocative harms} of a system, where resources and opportunities are distributed unfairly.
 Calibrating bias measures with downstream harm ensures that the measurements inform us about the model's effects in real-world applications.
-Besides such correlational evaluations, removing the identified representations of bias can be a way of validating the (causal) relationship between the bias measure and downstream harms: If the bias measure is valid, removing the ``parts'' that the measure indicates as biased should make the model less harmful \shortcite{vig_investigating_2020,de_cao_sparse_2021,meade_empirical_2022,van_der_wal_birth_2022b}.
+Besides such correlational evaluations, removing the identified representations of bias can be a way of validating the (causal) relationship between the bias measure and downstream harms: If the bias measure is valid, removing the ``parts'' that the measure indicates as biased might be able to make the model less harmful \shortcite{de_cao_sparse_2022,meade_empirical_2022,van_der_wal_birth_2022b,vig_investigating_2020}.

 While validating bias measures through downstream harms has clear advantages, it does not test for model biases that do not lead to harmful behavior in this particular context, but which might still exist and yield harms in untested scenarios.
 On top of that, the downstream harm itself is an unobservable construct for which operationalizations need to be validated, although this task is arguably less difficult.
-Lastly, ``downstream'' itself is a relative term and researchers need to decide on how far downstream to assess the harm: ultimately, the closer to real-world harm, the better, but the relationship to the original model bias would then be harder to assess.
+Lastly, ``downstream'' is a relative term and researchers need to decide on how far downstream to assess the harm: ultimately, the closer to real-world harm, the better, but the relationship to the original model bias would then be harder to assess.

-\subsection{Divergent validity}
+\subsection{Divergent Validity}